Table of Contents

 One example is Sophie, a 25-year-old administrative assistant diagnosed with APD.
 She used noise-canceling headphones for up to five hours a day and later found it difficult to understand speech without subtitles.
-Conversations and lectures often became difficult to follow, which led to her diagnosis.
+Conversations and lectures became difficult to follow, leading to her APD diagnosis.

 The Rise in APD Diagnoses Among Young People